UMAprotocol/UMIPs/impossible-finance-collateral-support.md

 # Summary

-This UIMP will add Impossible Finance tokens as a collateral currency for UMA.
-This process involves adding our governance tokens to the whitelist an adding a flat
+This UMIP will add Impossible Finance tokens (IF) as a collateral currency for UMA.
+This process involves adding our governance token to the whitelist an adding a flat

 # Motivation

-Impossible Finance's next suite of products focuses on building products revolving around fundraising.
+Impossible Finance's IF token will be the core asset of the Impossible Swap and savings products within the multichain world.
+It acts as the fee accrual asset within the swap ecosystem.
+Adding onto this, Impossible Finance's next suite of products focuses on offering a fair fundraising and a decentralised incubator/launchpad ecosystem.
+We believe this will be a core feature to drive consistant volume in the future on our swap.

-By approving this UMIP, Impossible Finance will be able to mint synthetic USD stablecoins tied to the IF ecosystem (IFUSD) backed by Impossible Finance tokens as collateral.
+By approving this UMIP, Impossible Finance will be able to mint synthetic ifUSD stablecoins tied to the IF ecosystem, backed by Impossible Finance (IF) tokens as collateral.
 This design will create a pool of stablecoins tied to our ecosystem (and the IF token) which allows us to manage risk and not be reliant on price movements of other stablecoins.

 # Technical Specifications

 1. The [IF address](https://etherscan.io/address/0xb0e1fc65c1a741b4662b813eb787d369b8614af1#code), 0xb0e1fc65c1a741b4662b813eb787d369b8614af1, will need to be whitelisted to add it as collateral.
 This whitelist was introduced in UMIP-8.

-We note that the current version of IF is a native [BSC asset](https://bscscan.com/address/0xb0e1fc65c1a741b4662b813eb787d369b8614af1#code) and we're working with anyswap.exchange and multichain.xyz bridges to bridge our governance token to ETH.
+We note that the current version of IF is a native [BSC asset](https://bscscan.com/address/0xb0e1fc65c1a741b4662b813eb787d369b8614af1#code) and we're working with anyswap.exchange and Andre's multichain.xyz bridges to bridge our governance token to ETH.
+It will be also the mechanism by which we migrate from the old STAX token to the new IF token across all the chains we want to participate in.

 2. A final fee of 200 IF needs to be enabled in the store contract.